 In preparation for a Lake Prevatt MFL, SJRWMD may wish to consider whether simulated potentiometric surface elevations in ECFTx match measured potentiometric surface elevations at well ORO893, which taps the Upper Florida aquifer system beneath Lake Prevatt.
-If simulated potentiometric surface elevations in ECFTx do not match well, measured potentiometric surface elevations at well ORO893, some difference may exist between simulated, contemporary Lake Prevatt water-surface elevation and simulated, no-pumping Lake Prevatt water-surface elevations at well ORO893 and simulated potentiometric surface elevations at well ORO893.
+If simulated potentiometric surface elevations in ECFTx do not match well, measured potentiometric surface elevations at well ORO893, some difference may exist between simulated, contemporary Lake Prevatt water-surface elevation and simulated, no-pumping Lake Prevatt water-surface elevation that is attributed to differences between measured potentiometric surface elevations at well ORO893 and simulated potentiometric surface elevations at well ORO893.
 SJRWMD may wish to re-tune ECFTx to improve the fit between simulated and measured potentiometric surface elevations at well ORO893, to eliminate or minimize error associated with replacing the measured bottom boundary condition with a simulated bottom boundary condition.
+This refinement in ECFTx may be critical to correctly and appropriately interpreting the effect of pumping on lake level.

-13. Leakance is the quotient of hydraulic conductivity and hydrogeologic unit thickness.
-Leakance parameterizes the flow of water between a lake and an underlying hydrogeologic unit or aquifer system.
-More water flows through a hydrogeologic unit with a relatively greater leakance than through a unit with a relatively lesser leakance, forced by the same hydraulic gradient.
+14. Leakance is the quotient of hydraulic conductivity and hydrogeologic unit thickness.
+Leakance parameterizes the benthic recharge flux of water from a perched lake to an underlying hydrogeologic unit or aquifer system.
+More water flows to a hydrogeologic unit through a lakebed with a relatively greater leakance than through a lakebed with a relatively lesser leakance, forced by the same hydraulic gradient between the lake and aquifer.